21st FIFA World Cup starts today

 The 21st World Cup began in extraordinary fashion as the World came together at the Luzhinki Stadium in Russia.

-The was a lot of glam and passion which oozed out of the stands as the World had been set alight with football once again.
+The was a lot of glamour and passion which oozed out of the stands as the World had been set alight with football once again.

 READ ALSO:Russia vs Saudi Arabia in numbers